SoftSec-KAIST/Reassessor/README.md

 ### Run Reassessor

-`Reassessor` firstly normalizes compiler generated-assembly files and reassembly files, and then searches errors by comparing the normalizes assembly code.
+`Reassessor` firstly normalizes compiler generated-assembly files and reassembly files, and then searches errors by comparing the normalized assembly code.
 Thus, `reassessor` module requires `<binary_path>`  and `<assembly_directory>` to normalize compiler-generated assembly files.
-Also, it requires `<reassembly files>` to normalize target reassembly file; you can specify the location of reassembly files by using `--ramblr`, `--retrowrite`, and `--ddisasm` options.
+Also, it requires `<reassembly files>` to normalize the target reassembly file; you can specify the location of reassembly files by using `--ramblr`, `--retrowrite`, and `--ddisasm` options.
 Then, `reassessor` module compares the normalized code and emits report files on `<output_directory>`.